discover-labs/dictum/docs/docs/data_model/dimension_transforms.md

 !!! info
     Default transforms (and filters, which you'll learn about later) exist to protect users and are not enforced on the server-side.
 The client interacting with the API is free to use or ignore them.
-Hyperplane web interface automatically adds them when a dimension is added, but the users of GraphQL and Python APIs are expected to know what they're doing.
+Dictum web interface automatically adds them when a dimension is added, but the users of GraphQL and Python APIs are expected to know what they're doing.